-\textbf{Environment:} Our goal is to generate synthetic data that closely resembles real images.
-To achieve this, we use highly realistic, freely available assets from Unity’s \href{https://unity.com/demos/book-of-the-dead}{Book Of The Dead}, including terrain, trees, logs, etc. We selected several real-world scenes as references and recreated four photorealistic scenes based on them.
-To enhance data variability, each scene is generated in multiple versions, differing in tree types, grass, and snow coverage.
-See comparison of real and synthetic scenes in Figure \ref{fig:synthetic_real_comparison}. \\
+\textbf{Environment:} The synthetic data were designed to resemble real camera trap images closely.
+To achieve this, highly realistic, freely available assets from Unity’s \href{https://unity.com/demos/book-of-the-dead}{Book Of The Dead} were used, including terrain, trees, logs, and other vegetation.
+Several real-world scenes were selected as references, and four photorealistic scenes were recreated based on them.
+To enhance data variability, each scene was rendered in multiple versions that differed in tree types, grass density, and snow coverage.
+A comparison between real and synthetic scenes is shown in Figure~\ref{fig:synthetic_real_comparison}.